rmzetti/hover-exec/READMORE.md

 This is the READMORE for VS Code extension *hover exec*.
 Tldr? ..check [the README](README.md) instead.
 The two files use the same structure and basic content, this one just goes into more detail.

+ Once the extension is installed, the README, the READMORE and the test files are best viewed in the editor.
+Type one of the following in any instance of the editor - hover to see the path, or exec by clicking or alt-/ or opt-/ to open the file in the editor.

+`code %x/README.md`            //%x is a hover-exec command variable giving the extension path `code %x/READMORE.md`       //extended README
+`code %x/test/basic_tests.md` //basic tests
+`code %x/test/misc_tests.md`  //benchmark tests and REPLs

+NB.
+Each of the above commands is surrounded by a backtick, and must start in col 1.

+Using *hover-exec* in the vscode editor on these files will allow live testing and comparison with the test outputs provided.

 ## Contents
 - [Hover-exec READMORE](#hover-exec-readmore)
   - [Contents](#contents)